DylanMeeus/springboot_jwt_blog/_posts/2016-02-02-switching-from-social-logins-to-saml-in-minutes-with-auth0.markdown

 We're going to leave the 'Client ID' and 'Client Secret' blank in order to test using Auth0's API keys.
 Then, simply hit 'Save' at the bottom of the window.
 You can now use Google accounts to log in to your app.

-Next, we'll take a look at how to configure SAML without changing *any* of the code we've already written.
+Next, we'll take a look at how to configure SAML authentication without changing *any* of the code we've already written.

 First, you'll need some information from your SAML IdP.
 We have [documentation on many common third-party IdPs in our docs](https://auth0.com/docs/saml-configuration), including a list of the information you'll need for this tutorial: